Fertility Acupuncture Melbourne

 And at our clinic, we LOVE working with you if you:

-What this means is that there is no way the needles can make you pregnant!
+What this means is that there is no way the needles make you pregnant!
 (Although this would be great if they could, wouldn’t it?).

-An update from research from July 2022 shows that online fertility education material can increase their ability to make better fertility decisions [3].
+An update from research in July 2022 shows that online fertility education material can increase their ability to make better fertility decisions [3].
 Imagine having your very own fertility coach through the whole process and into pregnancy!

 Chances are if you are reading this, you would love to know more about how acupuncture works.
 As health professionals, it is our duty of care to help you understand what is, and what is not possible, with acupuncture and conception- so read on.

-At Qi Medicine Acupuncture Melbourne our fertility focus is to provide therapy that may help couples and individuals through the confusion, stress, and pain that comes with any fertility journey.
+At Qi Medicine Acupuncture Melbourne, our fertility focus is to provide therapy that may help couples and individuals through the confusion, stress, and pain that comes with any fertility journey.

 Getting pregnant can sometimes be a rocky road; there are many known factors that can affect your ability to start a family.

-More well-known factors that contribute to difficulties in conceiving include stress, diet, environmental toxins, age, and sperm issues.
+More well-known factors that contribute to difficulties in conceiving naturally include stress, diet, environmental toxins, age, and sperm issues.

 There also may be other factors at play that need to be investigated including polycystic ovarian syndrome (PCOS), endometriosis, NK cells, sperm antibodies, thyroid issues, ovulation issues, and autoimmune problems, just to name a few.